buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 You may want to keep a copy of the assigned suttas in front of you while listening to the lectures, so that you can refer back to them and take notes as inspiration strikes, keeping in mind that the recordings (unlike live lectures!) can easily be paused.

-In addition to the suttas, this course assigns four short books in weeks 4, 8 and 9: [The Heart of Understanding](/content/monographs/heart-of-understanding_tnh), [Wisdom Develops Samadhi](/content/booklets/wisdom-develops-samadhi_mahabua), and [BuddhaDhamma for University Students](/content/monographs/buddhadhamma-for-students_buddhadasa) respectively, so be advised to budget a little extra time for the homework these weeks.
-Note also that one of these books (*The Heart of Understanding*) is a commercial work which you'll have to acquire on your own.
+In addition to the suttas, this course assigns four short books in weeks 4 and 9: [The Heart of Understanding](/content/monographs/heart-of-understanding_tnh) and [BuddhaDhamma for University Students](/content/monographs/buddhadhamma-for-students_buddhadasa) respectively, so be advised to budget a little extra time for the homework two weeks.

 ## The Course